-Any pupils who are not supported at home to complete homework are able to access additional support provided in school by a teaching assistant at lunchtimes ensuring that they have the same opportunities as other children to read with an adult.
+Any pupils who are not supported at home to complete reading at home are able to access additional reading support provided in school by a teaching assistant at lunchtimes ensuring that they have the same opportunities as other children to read with an adult.
 Any children in the school who do not have an appropriate device to complete homework on are provided with one.

-The provision of an ELSA and the school nurse continue to support pupils who experience incidents and issues at home that have the potential to impact negatively on their learning.
+The provision of an ELSA (with an extended morning role from 2023-24) and the school nurse continue to support pupils who have experienced incidents and issues at home that could impact negatively on their learning.
 Having these staff members available at key times of the day and week ensures that these issues can be quickly addressed allowing the children to continue their learning.
 Both of these roles have also been highly valuable in supporting Designated Safeguarding Leads to effectively carry out their roles.

-Well over 80% of pupils leaving the school were able to swim 25m by the time they left the school at the end of Y4.
+Around 80% of pupils are able to swim 25m by the end of Y4.